nickyiliwang0000/h/react-and-firebase/reusable-components.md

 ```
 Here, the `name` prop is being passed to the `FeaturedDonut` component and should render in our browser wherever the code has `{props.name}`.

-## Codealong: To-do app
+## Codealong
-Let's build a to-do app using both smart and simple components!
+Let's build an app using both smart and simple components!